Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 Big money, integrity, and price inflation

-I’m not talking about people getting small change for participation in affiliate marketing. , A totally dishonest statement in most disclaimers about affiliate income is “I may receive a small commission from the links here.”
+It’s important to note that I’m not talking about people getting small change for participation in affiliate marketing.
+A totally dishonest statement in most disclaimers about affiliate income is “I may receive a small commission from the links here.”

-Granted, “small” term.
-Following was the pricing when I first wrote this (prices and rates change, most increasing).
+Following was the pricing when I first started researching affiliate programs (prices and rates change, most increasing).

 Affiliate payment rates range from 5% up to 40% of the asking price for the item.
 In some of the software packages of moderate-to-low pricing ($45-$90) it would not be uncommon for the companies to give affiliate rates of 30% or more.
 That kind of money ($15-$30) for one little click and a mention is extraordinarily tempting.
 The current services offered and the renewing rates make the commissions much higher.